uber/hermetic_cc_toolchain/README.md

 ## newer zig fails darwin tests

-**Severity: no yet triaged**

-Task: not yet triaged.

-If zig is upgraded in this repository to nightly, it can't build the Darwin executable.
-This section will be updated when more details are identified.

-## fcntl64 linking error on glibc < 2.28

 **Severity: Low**

 Task: [ziglang/zig #9485 glibc 2.27 or older: fcntl64 not found, but zig's glibc headers refer it](https://github.com/ziglang/zig/issues/9485)